MichaelPaulukonis/crude-collage-painter/README.md

 ## TODO

- - paint grid of cursor
+- ~~paint grid of cursor~~
+- Overlay one large image with chunks knocked out ???
+  - Use that complexity algorithm from RES
+- circular cursor
+- display source at the same time (split)